jocontreras/fizz_buzz_JS/README.md

 As an individual
 So that I can check a number when playing FizzBuzz
-I would like to be able to enter a number in an field, click a button and see the output according to the FizzBuzz rules.
+I would like to be able to enter a number in a field, click a button and see the output according to the FizzBuzz rules.

 ## Setting up the Project